cornejong/ShortcutsPrintService/README.md

 # ShortcutsPrintService

 A simple print service for thermal POS printers.
 Works with most of the network equiped POS printers.

-If you wanna know more, please check the [thermal printer](https://www.npmjs.com/package/node-thermal-printer) node package i've used.
+If you wanna know more about printer support?
+Please checkout the [thermal printer](https://www.npmjs.com/package/node-thermal-printer) node package i've used.

 In Action: https://www.reddit.com/r/shortcuts/comments/jzh9y3/built_an_automation_that_prints_my_ios_shopping/